 Your compliance stance and business objectives should inform your choice of a GRC platform.
 Choosing a GRC tool should come after you develop a GRC implementation strategy.

 Your GRC solution must provide features that keep you agile.
-Right now, you may only need SOX compliance capabilities, but in the future, you may need to achieve HIPAA compliance or leverage the COSO framework.
-The GRC software solution must match your future self and grow with you.
+For example, right now, you may only need SOX compliance capabilities, but in the future, you may need to achieve HIPAA compliance or leverage the COSO framework for broader enterprise risk management.
+So the GRC software solution you choose must be able to accommodate those future needs.

 Control Mapping Functionality